Browse by Medical Category

 Type 2 diabetes is a metabolic disorder resulting from the body's inability to make enough, or to properly use, insulin.

 Mass General is dedicated to ensuring that people understand their health care choices and have the necessary information to make decisions affecting their health and well being.
 The related support and wellness information listed below can play a role in treatment options.
+These offerings are only available to program participants.

 The Heart Smart Series is made up of various topics related to improving and maintaining cardiovascular health, including exercise, coronary artery disease and secondary prevention, symptom recognition and management, cardiac medications and managing stress.